How to choose goats that meet your homestead's and your family's needs

-Goats are hard-working, productive animals on a homestead.
-Goats can provide milk and meat for your family, and compost for your garden.
+Homestead goats are hard-working, productive animals.
+Goats can provide milk and meat for your family, compost for your garden and more.
 They can clear land of weeds, brush and even poison ivy.

-You'll want to identify your goals so you can choose the goats that are best suited to help you meet your goals.
+You'll want to identify your goals so you can choose the best goat breed to help you meet those goals.
+This comparison will give you an idea of which goat breed will work best on your homestead.

 There are many breeds of goats as well as crossbreeds, so the first step you need to take is to decide why you want goats.